 #4: Flexible Seating Spaces

 Did you know that middle schoolers love to curl up and read?
 A carpeted space, pillows, and some comfy chairs make reading even better.
 Don’t go spending a bazillion dollars because there is no need.
-Check Goodwill, Facebook, and garage sales to find items that would work in your classroom space.
+Check out these Amazon classroom essentials, Facebook marketplace, and garage sales to find cheap items that work with your classroom setup.

 #5: Classroom Library